-Action Responsibility Phase 1 - Prevention · Work in partnership with the Aboriginal community, LALCS, DPE, NPWS and Heritage NSW to understand and provide advice to the community, landholders and the NSW SES about the potential for a coastal emergency event and the types of responses that are permitted and not permitted.
+Action Responsibility Phase 1 - Prevention Work in partnership with the Aboriginal community, LALCS, DPE, NPWS and Heritage NSW to understand and provide advice to the community, landholders and the NSW SES about the potential for a coastal emergency event and the types of responses that are permitted and not permitted.
 Council Assess threats to cultural assets arising from a coastal emergency through the CMP process for both known and high potential locations.
-Council Storm prediction and monitoring, including issuing hazard alerts i.e. Severe Weather Warnings by the BoM.
-NSW SES, BoM and Council Phase 2 - Preparation 1 Identify the most appropriate emergency coastal protection works including access and location.
+Council Council to monitor beach/dune condition and weather events such as warnings issued by the Bureau (i.e. Severe Weather Warnings from Port Kembla to Eden) and/or advice provided by Agencies which may impact the area.
+Council Phase 2 - Preparation Identify the most appropriate emergency coastal protection works including access and location.
 For known locations this is documented in the 'EASP Aboriginal Cultural Heritage Sites Confidential Report'.
 This report documents the location, appropriate emergency coastal works and trigger that has been developed in consultation with the Aboriginal community, LALCS, DPE, NPWS and Heritage NSW.
 For all high potential locations contained in Figure 5-10 . the appropriate emergency coastal protection work is considered to be site protection using sand containers or beach nourishment.
 Council Prepare an environment impact assessment for emergency coastal protection works and gain necessary approvals from state agencies.
 Council Maintain a stockpile of sand containers for the purpose of erosion protection works.
 These will be stored at the nearest Council Depot.
-Council Sand containers made of geotextile fabric or woven polypropylene fabric (not hessian) with maximum volume of 0.75m 3 should be used (DECCW, 2011).
-It is recommended that a container volume of not less than 0.3m 3 be used.
+Council Sand containers made of geotextile fabric or woven polypropylene fabric (not hessian) with maximum volume of 0.75m3 should be used (DECCW, 2011).
+It is recommended that a container volume of not less than 0.3m3 be used.
 Sand can be imported to the site from a lawfully approved source.
 Imported sand should have a grain size (D50) of at least 0.2mm and no greater than 0.25mm.
-This applies for both sand containers or beach nourishment.
+This applies for both sand containers and beach nourishment.
 For beach scraping as a form of beach nourishment, the location and scale of beach scraping activities will depend on the determined buffer required in anticipation of the event and asset at risk.
 This will involve the Aboriginal community and relevant NSW government agencies as per the communication protocol.
-Maintain the ability to mobilise required plant and equipment at short notice.
 Council